Webs cookbook

 (Http.Response.t, Http.Response.t) result

-By using the result binding operators, combinators in Webs.Http.Request and your own, you can mostly highlight the "happy" path in your code while remaining accurate and correct in your HTTP error handling.
+By using the result binding operators, combinators in Webs.Http.Request and your own, you can highlight the "happy" path in your code while remaining accurate and correct in your HTTP error handling.

 let respond : Http.Request.t -> (Http.Response.t, Http.Response.t) result =